 The tragic reality is that Pavel’s Journey would end at Auschwitz, where he was transported in 1944 and from which he would never leave.

-You can listen to Samuel’s recording of The Butterfly on the HMD website.
+You can listen to Samuel’s recording of The Butterfly here.
 Please feel free to use it for your HMD commemoration events, school assemblies and lessons.